MarcelloPerathoner/josm/README.rst

 Notification System Rewritten
 -----------------------------

-Notifcations now stack up in the bottom-left corner of the main window.
-New notifications with progressbars.
+Multiple notifcations now stack up in the bottom-left corner of the main window.
+Notifications can have progressbars.

 ImageViewerDialog Rewritten